-“While harvest has only begun in a few areas, we ask contest applicants to submit harvest forms within one week of their final yield check to allow NCGA staff adequate time to thoroughly review each form,” said Production and Stewardship Action Team Chair Don Glenn, a farmer from Alabama.
+“While harvest has only begun in a few areas, we ask contest applicants to submit harvest forms within one week of their final yield check to allow NCGA staff adequate time to thoroughly review each form,” said Production and Stewardship Action Team Chair Brent Hostetler.
 “The National Corn Yield Contest plays a significant role in recognizing excellence and finding new, more productive techniques.
 We hope that growers continue to support the contest by seeing their entry through and submitting their completed harvest data forms.”

 The online harvest form is available to both farmers and seed representatives using the same login process as the initial entry form.
 Login does require submission of the entrant’s NCGA membership number.

-Contest winners will be announced on December 18.
 Winners receive national recognition in publications such as the NCYC Corn Yield Guide, as well as cash trips or other awards from participating sponsoring seed, chemical and crop protection companies.
-The winners will be honored during Commodity Classic 2016 in New Orleans, La.
+The winners will be honored during Commodity Classic 2017 in San Antonio, Texas.

 For access to contest information and a detailed list of the entry and harvest rules, click here.